JohanAlvedal/Svotc/README.md

 ## 2) Installation

 ### Step 1: Add the YAML file
-Place the file in your packages folder, e.g.:
+Place the file in your packages folder, for example:
 ```bash
 /config/packages/svotc.yaml
 ````